Image 2023 08 08 T03 44 42

 So where should you start?

 First and foremost, the supporting statement is your opportunity to explain why you want the job - your interest in and attraction to the organisation.
+Charities want to hear why you're keen to work there specifically, in support of that particular cause.

 Matching the person specification